DOI-USGS/ghsc-esi-groundmotion-processing/README.md

 This will require that you create an account at code.usgs.gov, which is a more involved process than creating a personal account at gitub.com and posting to the issues on the github mirror.

 # Suggested Citation
-If you wish to cite this software, please use this reference:
+If you wish to cite this software please cite:

 - Thompson, E.M., M. Hearne, B.T.
 Aagaard, J.M.
 Rekoske, C.B.
 Worden, M.P.
 Moschetti, H.E.
 Hunsinger, G.C.
 Ferragut, G.A.
 Parker, J.A.
 Smith, K.K.
 Smith, and A.R.
 Kottke (2024).
-USGS Automated Ground Motion Processing Software Version 2, U.S. Geological Survey Software Release. [https://doi.org/10.5066/P13HMKFJ](https://doi.org/10.5066/P13HMKFJ)
+USGS Automated Ground Motion Processing Software Version 2, U.S. Geological Survey software release. [https://doi.org/10.5066/P13HMKFJ](https://doi.org/10.5066/P13HMKFJ)

 # Disclaimer